kubernetes/ingress-nginx/docs/faq/gce.md

 1. Output of `kubectl describe`, as shown [here](README.md#i-created-an-ingress-and-nothing-happens-what-now)
 2. Do your Services all have a `NodePort`?
-3. Do your Services either serve a http 200 on `/`, or have a readiness probe as described in [this section](#can-i-configure-gce-health-checks-through-the-ingress)?
+3. Do your Services either serve an HTTP status code 200 on `/`, or have a readiness probe as described in [this section](#can-i-configure-gce-health-checks-through-the-ingress)?
 4. Do you have enough GCP quota?